mprinc/vuex/docs/guide/actions.md

 }
 ```

-Note we are performing a flow of asynchronous operations, and recording the side effects (state mutations) of the action by committing them.
+Note we are performing <span class='definition'>a flow of asynchronous operations</span>, and <span class='definition'>recording the side effects (state mutations)</span> of the action by committing them.

 ### Dispatching Actions in Components